purescript/documentation/errors/ErrorParsingFFIModule.md

 ## Fix

 - Verify the JavaScript code in your foreign modules.
-- Values in foreign modules should be provided in the form `exports.name = value;`.
+- Foreign modules should conform to the ES5 specification.
+Values in foreign modules should be provided in the form `exports.name = value;`.

 ## Notes